comic/grand-challenge.org/_sources/development.rst.txt

     $ python3 -m pip install pre-commit

-Please do all development on a branch and make a pull request to master, this will need to be reviewed before it is integrated.
+Please do all development on a branch and make a pull request to main, this will need to be reviewed before it is integrated.

 We recommend using Pycharm for development.